 The Wolfpack Investor Network leverages the power of the NC State entrepreneurial community, a far-reaching alumni network and enterprising private companies to grow our startups.
 A co-investment fund and angel investing platform each match experienced NC State alumni with new companies, providing vital networking, guidance and funding.

-The Office of Technology Commercialization and New Ventures plays a crucial role in promoting the acceleration of NC State startups.
+The Office of Research Commercialization plays a crucial role in promoting the acceleration of NC State startups.
 The department provides university entrepreneurs with assistance and resources to launch startups and scale businesses.

 Top 5 Program